 1854 Ceded Territory Aquatic Invasive Species

 We work with other management agencies to monitor the establishment and curb the impacts of specific aquatic invasive species within lakes and rivers within the 1854 ceded territory.
 We have compiled a list of Infested Waters to help guide our constituents in taking extra caution while pursing activities on these waters that are known to contain aquatic invasive species.
+For a more in-depth review of all the invasive species on our radar, check out these supplemental Terrestrial Invasive Species Identification and Aquatic Invasive Species Identification guides.

 Lake Superior Aquatic Invasive Species